munificent/game-programming-patterns/book/game-loop.markdown

 </aside>

 Say we've got a two-player networked game and Fred has some beast of a gaming machine while George is using his grandmother's antique PC.
 That aforementioned bullet is flying across both of their screens.
 On Fred's machine, the game is running super fast, so each time step is tiny.
-We cram like 50 frames in the second it takes the bullet to cross the screen.
+We cram, like, 50 frames in the second it takes the bullet to cross the screen.
 Poor George can only fit about five in.

 This means on Fred's machine, the physics engine updates the bullet's position 50 times, but George's only does it five times.
 Most games use floating point numbers and those are subject to *rounding error*.
 Each time you add two floating point numbers, the answer you get back can be a bit off.
 Fred's machine is doing ten times as many operations, so he'll accumulate a bigger error than George.
 The *same* bullet will end up in *different places* on their machines.